The Real Housewives of Beverly Hills season 6: Synopsis

-Foster continues to take measure to improve her health of removing all the metals from her teeth.
-Later Foster has Davidson and Rinna over where she shows them her medication, which leaves stunned by her condition.
-Foster gets a Vitamin C drip with support of Girardi.
-Foster prepares for a getaway by having Girardi over to her house.
-During a lunch where she integrated Girardi with the group, she addressing Armstrong's previous comments of question her illness.
-Davidson reveals to Foster that Rinna has also passed on information and feels guilty.
-Later, Foster opens up about her children, Bella and Anwar also suffering with Lyme disease Foster heads to Cleveland who undergoes surgery to remove her breast implants.
-While in recovery, Girardi arrives in support.
-Foster meets with Rinna who addresses previous discussions she has had.
-Foster explains the reasons for her photos online is to raise awareness.
-Foster is in shock when Rinna reveals that someone has claimed Foster has Munchhausen and is faking being sick.
-Foster attends a session of cryotherapy with Vanderpump and Richards and at lunch afterward Foster confront the two ladies on the two talking about her kids, but throws Rinna under the bus.
+Foster continues to take measures to improve her health, starting by focusing on her teeth.
+Later, Foster has Davidson and Rinna over and shows them all her medications, which leaves them both stunned by her condition.
+Foster gets a Vitamin C drip with support from Girardi.
+Foster has Girardi over to her house.
+During a group lunch, Foster addresses Armstrong's previous comments about her illness.
+Davidson reveals to Foster that Rinna has also discussed Foster's health and that she feels guilty about doing so.
+Later, Foster opens up about her children, claiming that Bella and Anwar also suffer from Lyme disease Foster heads to Cleveland to undergo surgery to remove her breast implants.
+While Foster is in recovery, Girardi arrives to support her.
+Foster meets with Rinna, who addresses previous discussions she has had about Foster's health.
+Foster explains she posted her photos online to raise awareness about her condition.
+Foster is in shock when Rinna reveals that someone has claimed Foster has Munchausen and is faking being sick.
+Foster attends a session of cryotherapy with Vanderpump and Richards and at lunch afterwards, Foster confront the two about talking about her kids, but throws Rinna under the bus in the process.
 Foster pulls out Bella and Anwar's medical records to prove them wrong.
-At Girardi's BBQ, Foster gets in to an argument with Rinna, still feeling hurt by her previous claims and compares Rinna to previous housewife, Brandi Glanville.
+At Girardi's BBQ, Foster gets into an argument with Rinna, still feeling hurt by her previous claims and compares Rinna to a previous housewife, Brandi Glanville.
 Foster continues to condemn Rinna by accusing her of labeling people.
-Foster needing a break from the ladies hangings out with her two friends, and former housewives, Glanville and Kim, but Rinna has opinions on it.
-While all the other ladies are in Dubai, Foster stays in Beverly Hills and has a picnic with Kim and Glanville.
-News begins to circulate on Foster's divorce and she opens up to Girardi on her marriage for the first time.
-With her divorce, Foster changes her name back to Hadid and is known as Yolanda Hadid.
+Needing a break from the ladies, stays home from the Dubai trip.
+While the other housewives are in Dubai, Foster has a picnic with Kim and Glanville.
+News begins to circulate on Foster's divorce and she opens up to Girardi about her marriage for the first time.
+Foster changes her name back to Hadid and begins going by Yolanda Hadid again.